Turkish Pide Bread (Ramazan Pidesi)

 - In a large bowl mix milk, water, olive oil, sugar, salt, instant dry yeast and egg white.

 - Mix the egg yolk, yogurt and water in a small bowl and set aside.
 This will be your glaze.
-Brush with some of the glaze and using your fingers, spread the dough into a round circle with 1/2 inch thickness.

 - Using your fingers, make indentations on the dough about 1 inch from the edge to make a circle.
 Then with your fingers make diagonal indentations in two different directions to make diamonds inside that circle.
-Cover with a plastic wrap and let it sit for 10 minutes.
-Repeat the same process with the remaining 6 dough balls.
+Top with sesame seeds and nigella seeds.

 Video